morpho-org/morpho-utils/README.md

 ## Formal verification

-To run the Certora formal verification tool, run (with a CERTORAKEY in your environment):
+To run the Certora prover, run (with a CERTORAKEY in your environment):

 ```bash
 ./certora/scripts/verifyAll.sh